Homepage: https://www.gnu.org/software/emacs

 Emacs Lisp Regression Testing

 ERT is a tool for automated testing in Emacs Lisp.
 Its main features are facilities for defining and running test cases and reporting the results as well as for debugging test failures interactively.
 The main entry points are `ert-deftest', which is similar to `defun' but defines a test, and `ert-run-tests-interactively', which runs tests and offers an interactive interface for inspecting results and debugging.
 There is also `ert-run-tests-batch-and-exit' for non-interactive use.
-The body of `ert-deftest' forms resembles a function body, but the additional operators `should', `should-not', `should-error' and `skip-unless' are available. `should' is similar to cl's `assert', but signals a different error when its condition is violated that is caught and processed by ERT.
-In addition, it analyzes its argument form and records information that helps debugging (`assert' tries to do something similar when its second argument SHOW-ARGS is true, but `should' is more sophisticated).
-For information on `should-not' and `should-error', see their docstrings. `skip-unless' skips the test immediately without processing further, this is useful for checking the test environment (like availability of features, external binaries, etc).
-See ERT's info manual as well as the docstrings for more details.
-To compile the manual, run `makeinfo ert.texinfo' in the ERT directory, then C-u M-x info ert.info in Emacs to view it.
-To see some examples of tests written in ERT, see its self-tests in ert-tests.el.
-Some of these are tricky due to the bootstrapping problem of writing tests for a testing tool, others test simple functions and are straightforward.
+The body of `ert-deftest' forms resembles a function body, but the additional operators `should', `should-not', `should-error', `skip-when' and `skip-unless' are available. `should' is similar to cl's `assert', but signals a different error when its condition is violated that is caught and processed by ERT.
+In addition, it analyzes its argument form and records information that helps debugging (`cl-assert' tries to do something similar when its second argument SHOW-ARGS is true, but `should' is more sophisticated).
+For information on `should-not' and `should-error', see their docstrings.
+The `skip-when' and `skip-unless' forms skip the test immediately, which is useful for checking the test environment (like availability of features, external binaries, etc).
+See ERT's Info manual `(ert) Top' as well as the docstrings for more details.
+To see some examples of tests written in ERT, see the test suite distributed with the Emacs source distribution (in the "test" directory).